SAP-samples/ariba-extensibility-samples/topics/apis/ariba-api-from-abap/README.md

 - `gc_get_token_body`: The Get Token API body.
 You shouldn't change it
 - `gc_refresh_token_body`: The Refresh Token API body.
 You shouldn't change it
 - `gc_realm`: The realm name
-- `gc_viewname`: The view name to consume in the report
+- `gc_viewname`: The view template name to consume in the report
 - `gc_token_destination`: The RFC destination with the URL for the Token API
 - `gc_api_destination`: The RFC destination with the URL for the API

 ### 3. Run the class in SE24

-You can now go ahead an run the class in transaction `SE24`.
+You can now go ahead and run the class in transaction `SE24`.
 Just call method `ANALYTICAL_SYNCHRONOUS` and you should see the result.

 ## Summary